SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Creating_and_Configuring_a_Process_Definition.md

 The process DOM instance will be the only way to exchange data between activities.
 Therefore, make sure it contains all relevant field descriptors.

-The process DOM definition needs to be used with the *process_automation* module ID.
+The process DOM definition needs to be part of the *process_automation* module ID.
+The Process DOM definition is defined in the *process_automation* module.

 > [!NOTE]
 > By default, TTL on the *process_automation* module ID is set to 30 days.
 This means that process DOM instances will stay in the database for 30 days after the last update action.